 Rachel had been involved with horses and dogs all her life and has been successful at intermediate eventing and medium dressage.
 She has a professional, caring and strong ethical approach to the treatment and handling of animals and this underpins the business and services offered by Equine and Canine Solutions.

 Kim qualified in human practice in 2008 and qualified at Liverpool University in Veterinary Physiotherapy in 2014.
 Kim spends most of her working time treating horses and dogs.
 Kim has fun with her mad Springador called Kipper and events her horse Teddy.
+Kim was physio to the British Evening Junior and Young Riders at Hartpury 2022.

 Lauren qualified in human practice in 2010 and qualified at Hartpury College in Veterinary Physiotherapy in 2014.
 Lauren continues to work in Private Human Physiotherapy Practice alongside Equine and Canine Solutions.
 Lauren owns two horses Molly and Sox.
 She does some dressage and shows at county level.